Brad Keselowski: 2011: First Chase appearance

 While testing at Road Atlanta in August, Keselowski was driving over 200 miles per hour on a straightaway, but his brakes unexpectedly failed.
 Keselowski could not stop and slammed into a solid concrete wall violently at approximately 190 mph and broke his left ankle.
 Keselowski was airlifted to a hospital, claiming he had terrible back pain.
 Despite racing with injuries, Keselowski won his second race of the season at the Good Sam RV Insurance 500 at Pocono Raceway less than a week after the accident.
 The win put him into contention to grab one of the two "Wild Card" spots available in the Chase for the Sprint Cup championship.

 The next week, Keselowski finished second at the 2011 Heluva Good!
 Sour Cream Dips at The Glen.
 He took the lead on a restart with two laps to go but was passed by Marcos Ambrose in turn five of the same lap.
 A violent crash involving David Reutimann and David Ragan on the last lap forced NASCAR to throw the caution, and Ambrose was declared the winner.
-Keselowski followed his second place finish with a third place finish at the Pure Michigan 400.
+Keselowski followed his second-place finish with a third-place finish at the Pure Michigan 400.
 The next week, Keselowski won his third race of the year at the Irwin Tools Night Race at Bristol.

 That win virtually assured Keselowski a spot in the 2011 Chase for the Cup, given NASCAR's rule change designating the final two Chase spots as wild card slots for drivers ranked eleventh through twentieth in the points with the most wins.
 Keselowski finished the regular season eleventh in points, using his three wins to qualify for his first career Chase.

 Keselowski was a factor for much of the Chase before a late spin during the Tums Fast Relief 500 at Martinsville Speedway derailed his championship hopes.
 Still, Keselowski finished his second full Cup season fifth in the point standings, 84 points behind champion Tony Stewart.
-Keselowski finished the season with more wins than teammate Busch (three to two) and with better points finish.
+Keselowski finished the season with more wins than teammate Busch (three to two) and with a better points finish.